 The Great Kandinsky (1995)

-But the Professor is a master escapologist, and Kandinsky will have his work cut out for him to pry the information from him.
-Meanwhile, his fellow inmates at the retirement home prepare for Kandinsky’s triumphant return.
+But the Professor is a master escapologist and Kandinsky will have his work cut out for him to pry the info from him.
+Meanwhile his fellow inmates at the retirement home prepare for Kandinsky’s triumphant return.

 An Honest Liar (2014)